Reloaded-Project/Reloaded.Assembler/README.md

 - Reloaded.Assembler is written in pure C#, FASM.NET is written in C++/CLI.
 - Reloaded.Assembler has a slightly more minimal interface.

+## Misc Notes
+Version 1.0.0 of the library uses custom modified FASMX64.
+(Official version at the time had a bug in DLLEntryPoint that prevented it from loading).

+Version 1.0.1 and onward use the official FASMX64 DLL.

 ## Other Links

-Flat Assembler forums post : https://board.flatassembler.net/templates/phpVB2/images/icon_minipost.gif
+Flat Assembler forums post : https://board.flatassembler.net/topic.php?p=207558#207558

-This post briefly describes the changes I made to the experimental `FASMX64` DLL that made it consumable from C# (and likely other high level languages).
+This post briefly describes the changes I made to the experimental `FASMX64` DLL for version 1.0.0 of this library that made it consumable from C# (and likely other high level languages).

-## Misc.
-Notes

-The folder `Source/FASMX64` contains the source code of my modified version of `FASMX64` DLL.
-This is a "fixed" version of the modified version of FASM made by the flat assembler forum member *bazizmix*.
-(See link in "Other Links" for more details).

 ## Contributions
 As with the standard for all of the `Reloaded-Project`, repositories; contributions are very welcome and encouraged.